directdemocracy-vote/www/white_paper.md

 In case of the endorsement of a citizen, it claims that the owner of this citizen card is eligible to vote, e.g., the citizen card is owned by an adult person who own a single citizen card.
 Otherwise, in case of the endorsement of a web service or an app, it means that the web service or app is honest and provides a good quality of service.

-An important type of endorsement is the integrity endorsement signed by the app provider which means that the publication was performed from the genuine app running on a non-rooted unmodified smartphone.

-A **revocation** is a special kind of endorsement meant to revoke a publication.
-It has its revocation field set to true.
-A revocation can be published by a citizen to revoke her own citizen card.
-Then, they may create a new card with the same public key or a new public key.
-Revocations are also published by participants to cancel endorsements they previously published.
+A **revoke** commitment is a special kind of commitment which cancels a previous endorsement.
+A revoke commitment can also be published by a citizen to revoke their own citizen card.

-All endorsements published by citizens should be signed by the app after integrity check to prevent a citizen to sell their signature for signing petitions or endorsing others.
+All commitments published by citizens should be signed by the app after integrity check to prevent a citizen to sell their signature for signing petitions or endorsing others.

 Example:
 ```yaml